gantsign/development-environment/docs/_docs/upgrade.md

 username `vagrant` and password `vagrant`.
 You'll then be prompted to change your password. **Important:** change the password to the password you were using before you re-provisioned the development environment.
 This is necessary to restore access to all your saved credentials.
+Once you've changed your password you need to logout and log back in (with the new password) for your keyring to be unlocked.

-**Important:** you need to complete this procedure before you stop/reload the VM.
+**Important:** you need to change the password before you stop/reload the VM.